Homeschool FAQ

 Step 3.
 Find the books and materials you need

-Once you’ve decided on a program and a suitable grade, head to the shop to gather the material to make up a complete school year.
+Once you’ve decided on a program and a suitable grade, head to our shop to gather the material to make up a complete school year.

 Step 4.
 Connect to free resources, news, and our online community